torvalds/linux/Documentation/virt/kvm/devices/vcpu.rst

 A value describing the PMUv3 (Performance Monitor Unit v3) overflow interrupt number for this vcpu.
 This interrupt could be a PPI or SPI, but the interrupt type must be same for each vcpu.
 As a PPI, the interrupt number is the same for all vcpus, while as an SPI it must be a separate number per vcpu.
+For GICv5-based guests, the architected PPI (23) must be used.

 1.2 ATTRIBUTE: KVM_ARM_VCPU_PMU_V3_INIT
 ---------------------------------------